-- >>> Multi-sellers are typically sponsored by banks (though some are sponsored by independent management firms) and fund a diversified portfolio of assets.
-For partially-supported programs, the rating analysis considers the portfolio mix in addition to the asset quality and support facilities. - Single-sellers are typically sponsored by non-bank financial firms to fund assets of one or more types generated by their business, often to provide warehouse funding prior to term securitization.
-Our rating analysis typically follows the rating approach for that asset type, including analysis of key counterparties risks, as well as the additional program specific support facilities. - " Securities Arbitrage Programs invest in portfolios of securities.
-Our rating analysis evaluates, amongst others, the portfolio management rules, credit quality of the assets and support facilities. - >> Hybrids are programs that combine typically two types of structures.
-The rating analysis follows that for each type, but these must be combined based on the specific program characteristics. - " Collateralized CP Programs are sponsored by banks and issue ABCP to finance securities sold to the conduit under repurchase or similar securities finance agreements. - " Repo Programs are non-bank sponsored that typically fund a variety of assets through repurchase or similar securities finance agreements.
+- rating analysis considers the portfolio mix in addition to the asset quality and support facilities (for example, liquidity and program-wide credit enhancement). - Single-seller programs are typically sponsored by non-bank financial firms to fund assets of one or more types generated by their business or a third-party.
+For partially supported programs, our rating analysis typically follows the rating approach for that asset type, including analysis of key counterparty risks, as well as the additional program specific support facilities. - Repo programs are non-bank sponsored programs that typically fund a variety of assets through repurchase or similar securities finance agreements. - >> CCP programs are sponsored by banks and issue ABCP to finance securities sold to the conduit under repurchase or similar securities finance agreements.